accosmin/nano/README.md

 programming skills and to play with cool algorithms.

 The programming style is inspired by STL and boost and hopefully consistent across the library.
 Also C++11 is heavily used because it makes coding fun and easier.
-Finally, the library is written more to be generic, clear and easy to use than to be the fastest.
+Finally, the library is written to be cross-platform, generic, clear and easy to use.

 NanoCV consists of three modules: